vancampd/vancampd/README.md

 ### Hi there 👋.
 I'm Danny, a full-stack developer.

 I am a self-starter, have a passion for detail, and am always working to improve.
-I made the career change into software development in July of 2021 and since have worked on a variety of applications, primarily using React JS and Node JS.
+I made the career change into software development in July 2021.
+I have worked on a variety of applications over the past two years, primarily using React JS and Node JS.

 🌱 My list of things to study next includes:
 -  Remix vs Next JS (React SSR)